 In this course, we will reflect critically upon the theory and practice of leadership, with an emphasis on leadership that begins from within.

-PM 02869CHURCH MANAGEMENT AND LEADERSHIP DEVLOPMENT3 hrs.This course is a study of integrated church management and church leadership development in the 21st century in American Protestant Churches with emphasis on the mid-south region.3 hrs.
+PM 02869 Church Management and Leadership Development (3 hrs.)
+This course is a study of integrated church management and church leadership development in the 21st century in American Protestant Churches with emphasis on the midsouth region.